 Teri Baker Prize Program and Event Coordinator, Indianapolis Zoological Society, Inc.

-Karen Burns Executive Vice President, Indianapolis Zoological Society, Inc.
+Karen E. Burns Executive Vice President, Indianapolis Zoological Society, Inc.

 Michael Crowther CEO, Indianapolis Zoological Society, Inc.

 Amy Kerrick Executive Assistant, Indianapolis Zoological Society, Inc.